will-io/swe432-servlet/README.md

 If you have not installed the Heroku CLI  before, you can get it here: https://devcenter.heroku.com/articles/heroku-cli.

 ### Build and run your app
-To run the app contained in your repo, go your repo's root folder, the "POM.xml" should be there, this file is the configuration Maven uses to build your app.
+To run the app contained in your repo, go your repo's root folder, the "POM.xml" should be there, this file is the configuration Maven uses to build your app so Heroku can run it.
+You should perform the following commands echa time you want to run the latest version of your app, make sure there are no errors after you run them.

 Run this command in your terminal to build the app:
 ```